-The Electromagnetic Compatibility (EMC) limit values with respect to power wheelchairs are set forth in the international standard for powered wheelchairs, ISO 7176-21.
+The Electromagnetic Compatibility (EMC) limit values with respect to power wheelchairs are set forth in the harmonized standards for the EU in the Medical Devices Directive, No. 93/ 42/EEC.

 Our power wheelchairs comply with these limit values.

 Discontinue use following a serious accident